China to prosecute suspects, confiscate illegal income of scandal-hit vaccine maker

 The broadcaster said several government officials had been punished over the scandal.

 Changsheng is based in Changchun city in the northeastern province of Jilin.
-It is China’s second largest producer of rabies and chickenpox vaccines, the company said in its 2017 annual report.
+It is China’s second-largest producer of rabies and chickenpox vaccines, the company said in its 2017 annual report.

-State news agency Xinhua said on Wednesday the company had made nearly 500,000 substandard vaccines for children, roughly double an earlier estimate by authorities.
+Xinhua said on Wednesday the company had made nearly 500,000 sub-standard vaccines for children, roughly double an earlier estimate by authorities.

-Reporting by Philip Wen and Beijing Monitoring Desk; Editing by Darren Schuettler
+Reporting by Philip Wen, Ben Blanchard and Beijing Monitoring Desk; Writing by Engen Tham; Editing by Darren Schuettler